aatuh/recsys/docs/simulations_and_guardrails.md

 # Simulations & Guardrails

 Simulations let you replay realistic catalogs and user journeys against RecSys before shipping any configuration or rule changes.
-Guardrails (defined in `docs/concepts_and_metrics.md`) enforce the business rules around coverage, diversity, and starter experience.
+Guardrails (automatic checks defined in `docs/concepts_and_metrics.md`) enforce the business rules around coverage (how much of the catalog appears over time), diversity (how varied the recommendations are), and starter experience (what new or low-data users see).
 Treat them as one workflow: simulations create evidence; guardrails encode the pass/fail criteria.

+> ⚠️ **Advanced topic**
+>
+> Read this after you have a basic integration running and want to make changes safely.
+>
 > Who should read this?
 Developers and ops engineers running RecSys from source (local Docker or managed deployments).
 Hosted API users who only need HTTP payloads can stop at `docs/quickstart_http.md`.
 > Need a quick reference for every script mentioned here?
 Check `docs/analysis_scripts_reference.md`.
+>
+> **Where this fits:** Guardrails & safety.

 ### TL;DR